top of page

 An environmental non-profit wanted to better understand the hidden forces at play when people make decisions about certain sustainability behaviors, like choosing between repairing broken things or buying new ones.

+We designed a mixed-methods research tool that measured not just knowledge but also people’s motivation and opportunity to engage in said behaviors.
 The results revealed how people’s false perceptions shaped their motivations, and how certain behavioral barriers decreased the likelihood of engaging in sustainable actions.

-This way, the organization was able to address these barriers more effectively, in a targeted way, saving valuable time and resources.
+The result?
+The organization was able to address these barriers more effectively, in a targeted way, saving valuable time and resources.

 How we guided a nonprofit in understanding their target audience